Java Interview Questions & Answers

 ● Implement the interface

-● Compile the interface and their implementations with the java compiler
+● Compile the interface and it implementations with the java compiler

 ● Compile server implementation with RMI compiler